With Resources and Experience

 How much does it cost to retain the services of the Truck Wreck Justice, PLLC. attorneys?

-At the Law Offices of Morgan Adams, we operate on a contingent fee basis for personal injury cases, which means that you will not pay for fees or case expenses unless and until we make a recovery on your behalf where allowed by law.
+At Truck Wreck Justice, we operate on a contingent fee basis for personal injury cases, which means that you will not pay for fees or case expenses unless and until we make a recovery on your behalf where allowed by law.
 (Some states do require clients to remain responsible for costs.
 Our firm policy is not to charge costs to clients unless we win or required to do so by state law.
 For example, Washington state requires clients to be responsible for costs at all times.)

 When a recovery is made in your case, attorney’s fees and case expenses are deducted, and then you receive the balance of the award or settlement.
 We accept a fixed percentage of the funds that we recover; our fees are in line with industry standards and typically range between 25 to 40 percent of the total recovery, depending on the complexity of the case.